SFP Plus Module PCB: Tackling High-Speed and High-Density Challenges in Data Center Server PCBs

 OSFP/QSFP-DD

-Rate: 400/800 Gbps
+Speed: 400/800 Gbps

-Challenge: Extremely high density and thermal management
+Challenge: Extreme density and thermal management

 Effective thermal management is another major challenge in SFP Plus Module PCB design.
 Common heat dissipation strategies include: